 What is Dumping Syndrome?

-Dumping syndrome (or rapid gastric emptying) occurs when food passes too rapidly from the stomach into the small intestine.
-Although the condition is fairly common following gastric bypass surgery, symptoms are not usually serious.
-Dumping syndrome sometimes also occurs after esophageal surgery and can happen with any stomach-related surgery, including procedures for diseases such stomach cancer (x).
+Dumping syndrome occurs when the food you eat passes too rapidly from the stomach into the small intestine.
+The medical field also calls it “rapid gastric emptying.”
+Although the condition is relatively common following a gastric bypass surgery, symptoms are not usually severe.
+Dumping syndrome sometimes also occurs after esophageal surgery and can happen with any stomach-related surgery, including procedures for diseases such as stomach cancer. (x)

-Experiencing diarrhea and/or stomach cramps right after eating, particularly when the meal is high in sugar, is a common symptom of dumping syndrome.
-Other signs of the condition include dizziness, flushed skin, nausea, vomiting and bloating or feeling too full.
-A rapid heart rate and/or heart palpitations, which are sometimes more noticeable when lying down (and especially at night), are also potential signs of dumping (x).
+A common symptom of dumping syndrome is experiencing diarrhea and stomach cramps right after eating, mainly when the meal is high in sugar.
+Other signs of the condition include dizziness, flushed skin, nausea, vomiting, bloating, or feeling too full.
+A rapid heart rate and heart palpitations, which are sometimes more noticeable when lying down (and especially at night), are also potential signs of dumping. (x)

 While many people experience symptoms shortly after eating or early dumping, late dumping (or gastroparesis) is also common.
-This is when signs don’t show up for a few hours after a meal.
+Also, these signs sometimes don’t show up for a few hours after a meal.
 Diarrhea, cramping, rapid heart rate and dizziness or lightheadedness symptoms are common in both early and late dumping; however, a person with late dumping syndrome may also feel weak and become sweaty.
-Some people experience both early and late symptoms, so it’s possible for the symptoms to emerge many years after a surgery (x).
+Some people experience early and late symptoms so that the symptoms can emerge many years after gastric bypass surgery. (x)

 Connection to Gastric Bypass Surgery

-With a full gastric bypass surgery, the stomach size is greatly reduced and a new connection is made into the small intestine, bypassing about half of the small intestine.
-With gastric sleeve surgery, the stomach size is reduced by 70-80 percent, but the connection to the small intestine remains unchanged.
-In fact, gastric sleeve surgery was created to help the severely obese lose enough weight so they could have gastric bypass surgery.
-Conversely, it was discovered that patients lost enough weight with just the initial surgery (x).
+A complete gastric bypass surgery reduces the stomach size significantly, and the surgeon makes a new connection into your small intestine, bypassing about half of the small intestine.
+With gastric sleeve surgery, the procedure reduces the stomach size by 70-80 percent, but the connection to the small intestine remains unchanged.
+In fact, the medical field created gastric sleeve surgery to help the severely obese lose enough weight so their bodies could have gastric bypass surgery.
+Conversely, doctors discovered that patients lost enough weight with just the initial surgery. (x)

 Bowel movements after gastric sleeve surgery vary from person to person.
 Some have a BM shortly afterward, while others complain of days going by without anything.
 Staying hydrated is essential and can help get things moving again.
-If constipation becomes a problem, an increased intake in fiber or a laxative such as methylcellulose may be prescribed.
+Your doctor may prescribe an increase in fiber intake or a laxative, such as a methylcellulose, if your constipation becomes a problem.

-The mini-gastric bypass, which is a simplified version of the original or Roux-en-Y surgery, may also cause dumping, but less so than the standard bypass.
-As a general rule, the more of the stomach that’s removed, the more likely dumping is to happen (x).
+The mini-gastric bypass is a simplified version of the original or Roux-en-Y surgery, and may also cause dumping, but less so than the standard bypass.
+As a general rule, the more of the stomach removed, the more likely dumping will happen. (x)

 Dumping Syndrome Symptoms

-Both early and late dumping syndrome exist, but the primary difference is that early symptoms are obvious right after eating.
+Both early and late dumping syndrome exists, but the primary difference is that early symptoms are apparent right after eating.
 Late symptoms occur, of course, later — hours later or sometimes even longer after eating.
-A person may suffer from one or the other, or both (x).
+A person may suffer from one or the other, or both. (x)

 Dumping Syndrome Causes